Jockey Club Creative Arts Centre: Facilities

-The Jockey Club Creative Arts Centre provides a total of 131 studio units (each unit measuring 24 square metres) at affordable rent encompassing a wide spectrum of the various tenants’ arts including painting, sculpture, ceramics, photography, glass art, multi-media design, folk art, film and video art, music, dance, multi-media performance, community art and art education.
+The Jockey Club Creative Arts Centre provides a total of 140 studio units (most of them measuring 300 sq ft.) at affordable rent encompassing a wide spectrum of the various tenants’ art practices including painting, sculpture, ceramics, photography, art-tech, illustration, music, dance, community art and art education.
 The Centre also has supporting facilities such as a Black Box Theatre, two exhibition galleries, and a central courtyard for organisation of programmes and activities.
-On the lorry of the building (Level-1), a few rental spaces are reserved for commercial outlets like cafeteria, a commercial art gallery and a Chinese tea house, etc. to provide eating places for the artists.
+Facing the Central Courtyard of the building (Level-1) are, a few rental spaces are reserved for shops and eateries, including a café and a Chinese tea house.